sigulete/kde-bootc/README.md

 The filesystem structure follows ostree specifications:

 - The `/usr` directory is read-only, with all changes managed by the container image.
-- The `/etc` directory is editable, but any changes applied in the container will be transferred to the node unless the file was modified locally.
+- The `/etc` directory is editable, but any changes applied in the container image will be transferred to the node unless the file was modified locally.
-- Additions to `/var` (including `/var/home`) are made during the first boot.
+- Changes to `/var` (including `/var/home`) are made during the first boot.
 Afterwards, `/var` remains untouched.

 The full documentation for bootc can be found here: https://bootc-dev.github.io/bootc/